Nestpebble/femtofox/Femtofox_hardware/Ordering_Femtofox_PCBs.md

  - 1.6mm thick PCB
  - Removal of order number marks (there is no anchor information provided in the Gerber files to limit where it is placed)
 4. Select the PCB assembly option
-5. Upload the BOM file and Pick & Place
+5. Upload the BOM file and Pick & Place file to the relevant boxes on the next page.
+6. Check which parts you actually require, and those that are in stock.
+For example, the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczNzYwNDEwMF19
+eyJoaXN0b3J5IjpbLTE5ODU2MTU3MDZdfQ==
 -->